pietroppeter/rc23winter1/pingy/readme.md

   - did `docker build -t pingy:latest .`
   - and `docker run -p 8080:8080 pingy`
   - says `Serving on http://localhost:8080` but nothing is shown

+  I could clean up readme, tag this version and offer it as a simple example of how to deploy a nim app on fly. (publish on fly forum and nim forum)